2018 Up the Crooked River Duathlon

 The user friendly race courses will be clearly marked and staffed by volunteers to keep you going in the right direction.

-All finishers will be awarded a Finisher's Medal.
-Ribbons awarded to the First, Second, and Third place winners by age group male/female and each team in the run event and the walk event.
+All finishers will be awarded the Finisher's Medal.
+Ribbons awarded to the First place winners by age group male/female and each team in the Run event and the Walk event.
 The awards will be presented after the race at Crooked River Park.

 (No refunds on pre-paid entry fees.)

 Sunday, April 29, 2018

-The run/walk events start at the Crooked River Park.
-The run will out and back to the Crooked River Park.
+The run/walk events start and finish at the Crooked River Park.
+The run/walk will begin and return back to the Crooked River Park for the transition to the Bike.
 The bike portion will take you south (paved highway) toward Prineville Reservoir beside the lush meadows and beautiful Crooked River.
-The bike portion, beginning at the Crooked River Park is a 20K out & back for the runners and a 5 mile out & back for the walkers; transitioning again at the Crooked River Park for the final run portion, out and back to the Park.
+The bike portion will leave from the Crooked River Park.
+It is a 20K out & back for the run event and a 5 mile out & back for those in the walk event; transitioning again at the Crooked River Park for the final run/walk portion, out and back to the Park.

 The course is flat and fast and the bike portion has a few rollers.

 First aid support will be available.